The Road to Bogra

 The Mahasthanrgh Citadel

-It’s clear to me that if Google is remotely accurate then tomorrow’s visit, which was supposed to combine Kantajee and the citadel, was never going to work in any case, as we would certainly have missed the five o’clock deadline.
-It seems that whoever planned my itinerary in Bangladesh has been living in cloud cuckoo land.
+It’s clear to me that if Google is remotely accurate, then tomorrow’s visit, which was supposed to combine Kantajee and the citadel, was never going to work in any case, as we would certainly have missed the five o’clock deadline.
+It seems that whoever planned my itinerary in Bangladesh has probably not been to Bangladesh.

 The hotel is (almost literally) freezing.
 The staff are all wearing scarves round their heads and the guests are eating in their coats.
 They have given me a lurid orange fizzy welcome drink and charged me five pounds a night for a small fan heater which only takes the edge off the cold and which I intend to use all night.
 The bed is so hard I’m checking to make sure there’s a mattress at all.

-Unfortunately, I was correct about the bed which was superlatively uncomfortable.
+Unfortunately, I was correct about the bed, which was supremely uncomfortable.
 I’ve complained to the hotel desk and they are replacing the mattress while I’m out, they assure me.
-Meanwhile, there’s even thicker fog today so it’s very damp and chilly and it’s even more unfortunate that the heating in the van doesn’t work.
+Meanwhile, there’s even thicker fog today, so it’s very damp and chilly and it’s even more unfortunate that the heating in the van doesn’t work.
 Ekram and Atik have their hoods up and assure me that they’re not suffering from the cold.
-I’m wearing two jackets and two scarves but it’s not doing the trick.
+I’m wearing two jackets and two scarves, but it’s not doing the trick.
 The contrast between the Bangladeshi winter at its worst (about the same as England‘s average) and the equatorial climes of the last four weeks is too much to bear.
 I buy a blanket.

 Kantajee Temple, Bangladesh